sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 --- middle

 # Introduction
-The purpose of this draft is to define an architectural solution for a SACM Domain.
-This draft also defines an implementation of the architecutre, built upon {{-xmppgrid}} and {{-ecp}}.
-These approaches complement each other to more completely meet the spirit of {{RFC7632}} and requirements found in {{RFC8248}}.

-This solution gains the most advantage by supporting a variety of collection mechanisms.
-In this sense, the solution ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
-The solution described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that solution somewhat more concrete.
+The purpose of this draft is to define an architectural approach for a SACM Domain, based on the spirit of use cases found in {{RFC7632}} and requirements found in {{RFC8248}}.
+This approach gains the most advantage by supporting a variety of collection systems, and intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.

-Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around and during IETF hackathons.
-The list of hackathon efforts follows:

-* {{HACK99}}: A partial implementation of a vulnerability assessment scenario involving an {{-ecp}} implementation, a {{-rolie}} implementation, and a proprietary evaluator to pull the pieces together.
-* {{HACK100}}: Work to combine the vulnerability assessment scenario from {{HACK99}} with an XMPP-based YANG push model.
-* {{HACK101}}: A fully automated configuration assessment implementation using XMPP as a communication mechanism.
-* {{HACK102}}: An exploration of how we might model assessment, collection, and evaluation abstractly, and then rely on YANG expressions for the attributes of traditional endpoints.

-## Open Questions
-[NOTE: This section will eventually be removed.]

-The following is a list of open questions we still have about the path forward with this exploration:

-* Should workflows be documented in this draft or separate drafts?
-* Should interfaces be documented in workflow drafts or separate drafts (or even this draft)?

 ## Requirements notation
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC